DarrenJParker/montana_sex-specific_responses_to_cold/README.md

 This is the repository for the collected scripts used in the study:

-> Parker, D. J., Envall, T., Ritchie, M. G., and Kankare, M. (2020) Sex-specific responses to cold in Drosophila montana.
+> Parker, D. J., Envall, T., Ritchie, M. G., and Kankare, M. (in press) Sex-specific responses to cold in Drosophila montana.
+Heredity.

+The archived version for the analyses in the paper are here: https://doi.org/10.5281/zenodo.4322949

 ## Data